apache/logging-log4cxx/src/site/markdown/filters/filters.md

 -->
 [TOC]

-## Labelling Log Output
+## Labeling Log Output {#labeling-log-output}

-To uniquely stamp each request which realtes to a different source, you can push contextual information into the *Nested Diagnostic Context* (NDC) using the *log4cxx::NDC* class or the *Mapped Diagnostic Context* provided by *log4cxx::MDC* class.
+To uniquely stamp each request to relate it to a particular source, you can push contextual information into the *Nested Diagnostic Context* (NDC) using the *log4cxx::NDC* class or the *Mapped Diagnostic Context* provided by *log4cxx::MDC* class.